weewx/weewx/docs/devnotes.md

             <tr>
                 <td class="text_highlight">LOOP packet</td>
                 <td>The real-time data coming off the weather station.
 The terminology "LOOP" comes from the Davis
-                    series.
-A LOOP packet can contain all observation types, or it may contain only some of them ("Partial packet").
+                    series of weather stations.
+A LOOP packet can contain all observation types, or it may contain only some of them
+                    ("Partial packet").
                 </td>
             </tr>